 Requirements for Major

-The core of the new major in Jewish Studies is a close relationship between the student and two faculty advisors.
+At the core of the major in Jewish Studies is a close relationship between the student and two faculty advisors.
 Working with their faculty advisors, students design a course of study that fulfills the Jewish Studies requirements, provides disciplinary rigor, and addresses the student’s academic interests and career plans.
 Knowledge of Hebrew is not required but encouraged.
-Students are expected to complete language study appropriate to their particular program, as approved by their advisors.
+Students are expected to complete language study appropriate to their particular program, as approved by their advisor.

 Core Course Requirements

-One course from two of the following three categories as approved by the student’s Jewish Studies advisors:
+Two courses (one each from two of the following three categories) as approved by the student’s Jewish Studies advisor: